flowflux/flowflux/README.md

           merge-response.js  -----------------o
 ```

-The communications can be described in a flow.def files as follows:
+The communications can be described in a flow.def file as follows:

 ```ascii
 node web-server.js -> node read-file.js (x4) -> node merge-response.js